OpenEvalProject/evals/manuscripts/elife-105471/v1/manuscript.md

 Our first main result is that these models are better than previous models using a 5-mer context, but only slightly so.
 This is interesting given that more distant effects are well motivated biologically, both in terms of the consensus model of SHM involving DNA damage, stripping, and repair (Pilzecker and Jacobs, 2019), as well as more recent results showing that the mesoscale environment of the BCR is important for SHM (Wang et al., 2023).
 Although another model formulation may be able to pick up these features, the present approach should be able to pick up features such as a nearby AID hotspot.

 We found that adding a per-site rate to our models did not help predict on out-of-sample data.
 This is in contrast to recent work of Spisak et al., 2020 suggesting that a per-site rate was helpful to predict SHM.
 We suspect that this contrast may be because of the means of evaluating this model.
-The Spisak et al., 2020 paper quantifies an improved model fit over a 5-mer model by calculating a Pearson r2\begin{document}$r^{2}$\end{document} for each region comparing the model prediction to the aggregated mutation count per site for sites in that region.
+The Spisak et al., 2020 paper quantifies an improved model fit over a 5-mer model by calculating a Pearson $r^{2}$ for each region comparing the model prediction to the aggregated mutation count per site for sites in that region.
 The Spisak et al., 2020 model is itself parameterized in a per-site way, and so it is not surprising that the model has excellent fit according to this metric (Figure 4J of Spisak et al., 2020).
-Although they did a data-splitting exercise, this data split was on the level of parent–child pairs (not specified in the original paper; clarified via personal communication), which means that many of the parent sequences in the training set were very similar to parent sequences (Spisak et al., 2020) and actually not to a separately trained 5-mer model, but to the 5-mer component γw\begin{document}$\gamma_{w}$\end{document} of the joint model (typo in the original paper; clarified via personal communication).
+Although they did a data-splitting exercise, this data split was on the level of parent–child pairs (not specified in the original paper; clarified via personal communication), which means that many of the parent sequences in the training set were very similar to parent sequences (Spisak et al., 2020) and actually not to a separately trained 5-mer model, but to the 5-mer component $\gamma_{w}$ of the joint model (typo in the original paper; clarified via personal communication).

 We tried other means of adding per-site rates to the model, such as positional encoding and a transformer component, but these did not help.
 Although it is quite possible that sites evolve differently according to their absolute position in the sequence, our work shows that this is not necessary as part of a predictive model.
 Due to commonalities between neighborhoods of sites in sequences, it is difficult or perhaps impossible to disentangle the effect of a per-site rate from the effect of the motif model given a sufficiently rich motif model.